13. Molecular Vibration |

 Now, I'm going to introduce you one more case to confirm this new Cosmology.

+A molecule normally consists of several atoms.
 They are combined by mutual attraction in a molecular system.

 Several or dozens of neighboring galaxies form a Group.